 The bill would establish an optional Social Equity Excise Fee that could be imposed by the commission on personal use cultivation activities by licensed cannabis cultivators, including those alternative treatment centers deemed to be, and actually issued, cultivation licenses; medical cannabis cultivation activities would not be subject to the excise fee.
 If imposed, the fee would apply to cultivator sales or transfers of usable cannabis to other cannabis businesses, other than another cultivator, and would initially be 1/3 of 1 percent of the Statewide average retail price of an ounce of usable cannabis for consumer purchase.
-Beginning nine months following the first sale or transfer of usable cannabis subject to the excise fee by a cultivator that is not also an alternative treatment center, the fee could be adjusted by the commission annually as follows:
+Beginning nine months following the first sale or transfer of usable cannabis subject to the excise fee by a cultivator that is not also an alternative treatment center, the fee could be adjusted by the commission annually, based on the previous year's retail price, as follows:

-- up to \$10 per ounce, if the average retail price of an ounce of usable cannabis is \$350 or more; - up to \$30 per ounce, if the average retail price of an ounce of usable cannabis is less than \$350 but at least \$250; - up to \$40 per ounce, if the average retail price of an ounce of usable cannabis is less than \$250 but at least \$200; and - up to \$60 per ounce, if the average retail price of an ounce of usable cannabis is less than \$200.
+- (1) up to \$10 per ounce, if the average retail price of an ounce of usable cannabis was \$350 or more; - (2) up to \$30 per ounce, if the average retail price of an ounce of usable cannabis was less than \$350 but at least \$250; - (3) up to \$40 per ounce, if the average retail price of an ounce of usable cannabis was less than \$250 but at least \$200; and - (4) up to \$60 per ounce, if the average retail price of an ounce of usable cannabis was less than \$200.

-Any revenues generated by the excise fee would be deposited in the aforementioned "Cannabis Regulatory, Enforcement Assistance and Marketplace Modernization Fund," and specifically designated for annual appropriations by the Legislature, following the commission's consultation with the Governor and Legislature, that would invest, through grants, loans, reimbursements of expenses, and other financial assistance in for-profit and non-profit organizations, public entities, as well as direct financial assistance to individuals, in order to create, expand, or promote educational and economic opportunities and activities, and the health and well-being of both communities and individuals.
+Any revenues generated by the excise fee would be deposited in the aforementioned "Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Fund," and specifically designated for annual appropriations by the Legislature, separately from the other monies appropriated as described above, following the commission's consultation with the Governor and Legislature.
+These appropriations would invest, through grants, loans, reimbursements of expenses, and other financial assistance in for-profit and non-profit organizations, public entities, as well as direct financial assistance to individuals, in order to create, expand, or promote educational and economic opportunities and activities, and the health and well-being of both communities and individuals.
 If the excise fee was not imposed or adjusted as previously described, then appropriations would be made from the General Fund for such purposes in an amount equal to the revenues that would have been collected had it been imposed or adjusted.